mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 ## Conclusion

-This post iterated among the 3 Core Web Vitals and created a collection of strategies for optimizing them.
+This post iterated among the 3 Core Web Vitals (LCP, FID and CLS) and created a collection of strategies for optimizing them.
 I hope that this post can help you in your journey to optimizing your web page.

-If performance and JavaScript optimization sounds fun to you, my team in [realtor.com](https://www.realtor.com/) is always looking for new ways to optimize our web pages!
+If performance and JavaScript optimization sounds fun to you, my team in [Realtor.com](https://www.realtor.com/) is always looking for new ways to optimize our user experience, and we have a bunch of exciting projects!
 Let's get in touch!